alexispuckett3/Lab-Report-3.1/README.md

 # Design/Methods:

-For this lab we needed:
+In this lab we needed:
 * Digital Multi-meter (DMM): Fluke 87
 * DC Power Supply: Global Specialties 1403
 * Resistors with resistances 2.2Ohms, 270Ohms, and 1kOhms